ReallyFloppyPenguin/HowToInstallAeneas/README.md

-# How To Install Aeneas In 2025 with a supported version of python!
+# How To Install Aeneas In 2025 with a supported version of python On Windows!

 1. go and install [this installer.](https://github.com/sillsdev/aeneas-installer/releases/download/v1.7.3.0_4/aeneas-win64-setup-1.7.3.0_4.exe)